sairagillani18k/Computer_vision_projects/README.md

 ## Opencv : [*click here*](https://github.com/sairagillani18k/Computer_vision_projects/tree/main/opencv/)
-**OpenCV** provides a real-time optimized Computer Vision library, tools, and hardware. we studied the basics operation that are very importan for our cv journy and we also make simple project from it.
+**OpenCV** provides a real-time optimized Computer Vision library, tools, and hardware. we studied the basics operation that are very important for our cv journy and we also make simple project from it.
 <br/>
 ***what we learn:***
 - Read and Write image